pluto-lang/website/pages/cookbook/quickstart.en.md

 In addition, Pluto will try to read your AWS configuration file `~/.aws/config` to get the default AWS Region.
 If there is no configuration, it will attempt to get it from the environment variable `AWS_REGION`. **If neither is configured, Pluto will return an error during the deployment.**

 If your chosen target platform is Kubernetes, it is necessary to install Knative in K8s beforehand and turn off the auto-scaling to zero feature (because Pluto does not yet support Ingress forwarding to Knative serving, improvements are welcome).
-You can configure the required Kubernetes environment according to[this document](https://github.com/pluto-lang/pluto/tree/main/examples/quickstart/../../docs/dev_guide/setup-k8s-dev-env.en.md).
+You can configure the required Kubernetes environment according to [this document](/dev_guide/setup-k8s-dev-env.en.md).

 After the configuration is complete, simply execute the following command to deploy the application to the initially configured cloud platform: